mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 > To learn more about Container View APIs in SwiftUI, take a look at my dedicated ["Mastering container views in SwiftUI.
 Basics."](https://swiftwithmajid.com/2024/09/24/mastering-container-views-in-swiftui-basics/) post.

-In the *DividedCard*, we decompose the passed view and add the divider after each child view.
+In the *DividedCard* view, we decompose the passed view and add the divider after each child view.
 In the end, we wrap the whole view with a background with rounded corners to make it feel like a card.

 ```swift
 public struct SectionedSurface<Content: View>: View {